 Pre-email, stamps and stamp collecting were a big thing.
 Avid collectors, whether they were 12-year olds or their much older relatives, took this hobby seriously.
-The passion came along with well defined lists of necessary items such as an album, hinges to affix stamps without damage onto display pages, tweezers, a magnifying glass, and of course, glassine envelopes to store stamps to be added to a collection.
+The passion came along with well defined lists of necessary items such as albums, hinges to affix stamps without damage onto display pages, tweezers, magnifying glasses, and of course, glassine envelopes to store stamps to be added to a collection.

 In New York City, stamp collectors could select stamps and order from a catalogue; collect off the envelopes they received or those steamed or soaked off the envelopes provided by friends, family and acquaintances.
-Stamps could also be purchased singly or in a set from a store like Gimbels on 33rd Street and 7th Avenue, that maintained a popular, first floor shop.
+Stamps could also be purchased individually or in sets from stores like Gimbels on 33rd Street and 7th Avenue.

 Thousands attended this exhibit over its duration.
 There were many vendors and the show offered stamp enthusiasts the chance to climb several red carpeted steps to view a very small, rare 1 cent British Guiana (now Guyana) magenta stamp ensconced in a showcase resting on a pedestal.
 Regarded by many philatelists as the world’s most famous rare stamp, it was valued at $9.5 million in 2017.